ericywl/zero2prod/README.md

 ```
 As the blog author,
-I want to send an email to all my subscribers,
+I want to send an email to all my confirmed subscribers,
 So that I can notify them when new content is published.
 ```